UAE: Can't book tickets for Bollywood action-thriller 'Fighter'? Here's why

 Taking to Instagram, Kangana shared a poster of herself along with a release date announcement

 The much-anticipated Bollywood action-thriller 'Fighter' was set to release in the UAE on Saturday, January 27.
-However, residents are now unable to locate showtimes for the film or book tickets.
+However, residents are now unable to view show times for the film or book tickets.

 Earlier, Indian media reports had stated that the Hrithik Roshan and Deepika Padukone-starrer would be banned across the Gulf, except the UAE – where it would be screened with a PG15 rating.